test-kitchen/kitchen-vagrant/README.md

 styles of Vagrant installations
 ([background details][vagrant_wrapper_background]).

+If you are creating Windows VMs over a WinRM Transport, then the [vagrant-winrm][vagrant_winrm] Vagrant plugin must be installed.
+As a consequence, the minimum version of Vagrant required is 1.6 or higher.

 ### <a name="dependencies-virtualization"></a> Virtualbox and/or VMware Fusion/Workstation

 Currently this driver supports VirtualBox and VMware Fusion/Workstation.